kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 ---
-title: "Crafting Engaging Tech Talks in 2024: A Personal Guide"
+title: "My Guide for Crafting Tech Talks in 2024"
 date: 2024-02-15
 summary: "Dive into my comprehensive approach to creating memorable tech talks, blending insights from years of experience with a dash of GPT magic."
 _build: